|Form||Used to Report||Original Run Mail Date|

 Trade confirmations: Written statements that disclose the details of a transaction.
 These are issued whenever a trade is executed.
 Maintaining these confirmations is vital in calculating taxes.

 Trade settlement: The date when a sold security must be delivered and the cash to purchase said security must be issued.
-Most securities settle in T+3, which is the trade date plus three business days.
+Most securities settle in T+2, which is the trade date plus two business days.
 Some mutual funds and options have a one business-day settlement period.

 Unrealized gains/loss: Also called paper gains/losses, these are increases or decreases in the value of an open position.
 They are considered unrealized because the investor still owns the position and, thus, hasn’t locked-in the movement by selling and closing the position.